JPDahm1111/RogueFishing/README.md

 <ins>v0.1, 030525i :</ins>
 Laid down the basic foundations for creating the game:
--created the player character, represented with @ -spawned the player
+- created the player character, represented with @
+- spawned the player
--made the player controllable
+- made the player controllable
--made multiple specialized files to perform tasks such as drawing the player character to controlling it
+- made multiple specialized files to perform tasks such as drawing the player character to controlling it

 <ins>v0.1, 030525a :</ins>
 Major overhaul to EVERYTHING!!!